Three-Dot Lounge Coronavirus Edition

 …No Hot Pockets for you, police say…

 Think nobody is going more stir-crazy in the coronavirus quarantining planet than you, think again.
-Our first item is the twilight zone place where bizarre crime meets more sensible punishment.
+Our first item is the twilight zone place where bizarre crime meets more sensible apprehension.

 Legendary bank robber Willie Sutton had a tag line about why he robbed banks.
 “I rob banks because that’s where the money is,” he said.

-Of course, that’s before somebody invented hot pockets.
+Of course, that’s before somebody invented Hot Pockets.
 And microwave ovens.
-And an unidentified man early Wednesday, May 27 was apprehended by authorities after breaking into a a Wells Fargo bank in Chollas View, city of San Diego.
+And an unidentified man early Wednesday, May 27 who was apprehended by authorities after allegedly breaking into a a Wells Fargo bank in Chollas View, city of San Diego.
+The incident began just after 3:15 a.m. when a security alarm was set off at the Wells Fargo bank in the Market Creek Plaza on Euclid Avenue.

 The story went viral nationally picked up by dozens of television outlets and tabloids.

+“A Hot Pocket,” the man said with great emotion in his voice, “hell yeah, a Hot Pocket.”

+The photographer then asked the man if the ordeal was “worth it.”

 “Was it worth it?
-Yeah, it was worth it,” the man – as he was being handcuffed – replied without hesitation.
+Hell yeah, it was worth it,” the man – as he was being handcuffed – replied without hesitation.
 “A Hot Pocket?
-Hell, yeah.”
+“Hell #$@&%*!, yeah.”

+The man said he was hungry and homeless.
+And if one needs any reminder that crime doesn’t pay, the man reportedly said the Hot Pockets “left him parched,” as his head was ducked into the police cruiser.

 About a half-dozen SDPD officers went to the scene.
 They found a shattered window at the drive-thru ATM area and surrounded the bank.
 A security company was able to monitor the cameras inside the bank and confirm that the suspect who had broken in was still inside, police said.